-Stock-based compensation expense for the years ended December 31, 2017, 2016 and 2015 was \$34.0 million, \$26.0 million and \$13.7 million, respectively, and is included in general and administrative expense in the Consolidated Statement of Operations.
+Stock-based compensation expense for the years ended December 31, 2018, 2017 and 2016 was \$33.1 million, \$34.0 million and \$26.0 million, respectively, and is included in general and administrative expense in the Consolidated Statement of Operations.

-As described in Note 1 to the Consolidated Financial Statements, effective January 1, 2017, the Company adopted ASU No. 2016-09, which requires that excess tax benefits and tax deficiencies on stock-based compensation be recorded in the income statement.
-For the year ended December 31, 2017, the Company recorded an increase to tax expense of \$3.0 million in the Consolidated Statement of Operations as a result of book compensation cost for employee stock-based compensation exceeding the federal and state tax deductions for awards that vested during the period.
+For the year ended December 31, 2018 and 2017, the Company recorded an increase to tax expense of \$0.3 million and \$3.0 million, respectively, in the Consolidated Statement of Operations as a result of book compensation cost for employee stock-based compensation exceeding the federal and state tax deductions for awards that vested during the period.

 Prior to the adoption of ASU No. 2016-09, windfall tax benefits were recorded in additional paid in capital in the Consolidated Balance Sheet and tax shortfalls reduced additional paid in capital to the extent they offset previously recorded windfall tax benefits.
-For the year ended December 31, 2016, the Company recorded a tax deficiency of \$2.1 million, resulting in a reduction of the Company's windfall tax benefit that was recorded in additional paid in capital in the Consolidated Balance Sheet.
+For the year ended December 31, 2016, the Company recorded a tax deficiency of \$2.1 million, resulting in a reduction of the Company's windfall tax benefit that was recorded in additional paid in capital in the Consolidated Balance

+Sheet.
 The tax deficiency was a result of book compensation cost for employee stock-based compensation exceeding the federal and state tax deductions for certain awards that vested during the period.
-There was no tax benefit or deficiency recognized from stock-based compensation vesting during the year ended December 31, 2015.